daniel-malka/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# AROUND THE USA: Back End project

+Around-express project is a back-end project which focused on creating a server for the around-the-US application.
+We'll create the logic of the platform's authorization, authentication, and all other client requests that are being sent to the server

-around-express project is a back-end project which focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+We also gain a deeper understanding of how to work with non-relational databases (mongoDB), set up security using tokens, unit testing, and deploy web applications.

 ## Running the Project

+javascript ES6 using destructuring syntax. node.js, express.js,mongoDB, mongoose.
+eslint tests, regex usage for various validations.
-`npm run start` — to launch the server
+`npm run start` — to launch the server {PORT = 3001}

-`npm run dev` — to launch the server with the hot reload feature
+`npm run dev` — to launch the server with the hot reload feature (nodemon)